Funeral set for Philadelphia firefighter killed in collapse

 Share via Email

-PHILADELPHIA — A funeral date has been set for a veteran Philadelphia firefighter who was fatally injured when a burning row home collapsed over the weekend.
+PHILADELPHIA — A funeral is scheduled for a veteran Philadelphia firefighter who was fatally injured when a burning row home collapsed last weekend.

-Officials on Monday said a funeral mass for Lt.
-Matthew LeTourneau will be held on Friday at the Cathedral Basilica of Saints Peter and Paul.
+Officials say the funeral mass for Lt.
+Matthew LeTourneau will be held Friday at the Cathedral Basilica of Saints Peter and Paul in Philadelphia.

 The 11-year veteran was pulled from the home on Saturday by fellow firefighters and taken to a hospital, where he was later pronounced dead.